StratusCube/StratusCube.Extensions.Configuration.RavenDB/README.md

 dotnet add package StratusCube.Extensions.Configuration.RavenDB
 ```

-The `RavenDBConfigurationExtensions` class resides in the namespace `Microsoft.Extensions.Configuration` so, in most new web projects the namespace will not need to be specified in the `Program.cs` file.
+The `RavenDBConfigurationExtensions` class resides in the namespace `Microsoft.Extensions.Configuration`.
+In most new web projects the namespace will not need to be specified in the `Program.cs` file.

 ## Usage